Dress up your macarons for the Holiday Season. These fancy cookies just got fancier. Happy Holidays

 1. (almond flour mixture) In a food processor, pulse confectioners’ sugar and almond flour until combined.
 Sift and set aside

 4. Fold the almond flour mixture into the egg whites.
-At this point, you want to have a homogenous mixture with a ‘lava like’ consistency.
+At this point, you want to have a homogenous mixture with a ‘lava-like’ consistency.
 What does this look like?
-Best thing I can think of is shampoo– it’s free flowing, but still viscous to hold shape.
-You can test a daub on a plate, and if a small beak remains, turn the batter a couple times more.
+The best thing I can think of is shampoo– it’s free-flowing, but still viscous to hold shape.
+You can test a daub on a plate, and if a small beak remains, turn the batter a couple of times more.
 If the batter forms a round cap but doesn’t run, it is just right.
 The perfect batter will slightly ooze right out of your piping bag before you are ready.
 When piped, the macarons hold a peak for about a second or two, and then they gradually find their round shape and flatten off.

 5. Transfer your batter to a piping bag, fitted with a plain round tip.
 On a cookie sheet lined with parchment paper, pipe 1″- 2″ round circles.
 Let your cookies rest for 30-45 minutes until dry to touch.